Slánský trial: Modern interpretations

-Martin Wein observed that although Slánský was not guilty of the charges he was forced to admit, he was guilty of mass murder as a high-level functionary in the Communist government.
+The Israeli-American scholar Martin Wein observed that although Slánský was not guilty of the charges he was forced to admit, he was guilty of mass murder as a high-level functionary in the Communist government.
 In Wein's opinion, because all of the defendants (except Simone and Margolius) occupied high positions in the Czechoslovak Communist regime, they had command responsibility for crimes committed by it.
 Wein further commented that the three reprieved defendants all came from an upper-class background, while all of the middle-class and working-class defendants were executed.
 He hypothesizes that this was because if an upper-class person was a traitor to the Communist Party, he was not a traitor to his class.
-According to Stephen Norwood, the Slánský trial was the "clearest illustration yet of state-sponsored antisemitism in the Soviet bloc" and "a secularized version of the Spanish Inquisition’s racialized antisemitism", because it insisted on that Jewish origin was an indelible defect which would pass to all descendents (similar to the guilt of Jewish deicide).
+According to Stephen Norwood, the Slánský trial was the "clearest illustration yet of state-sponsored antisemitism in the Soviet bloc" and "a secularized version of the Spanish Inquisition's racialized antisemitism", because it insisted on that Jewish origin was an indelible defect which would pass to all descendents (similar to the guilt of Jewish deicide).

 In popular culture

-Artur London, one of the survivors of the trial, eventually moved to France, where he published his memoirs.
-His book (in French), called L’Aveu ("The Confession"), is a major source about the trial.
-L’Aveu (1970), a film version directed by Costa-Gavras, starred Yves Montand and Simone Signoret.
+Artur London, one of the survivors of the trial, eventually moved to France, where he published his memoirs in 1968.
+His book L'Aveu ("The Confession"), is a major source about the trial.
+L'Aveu (1970), a film based on London's book, was directed by Costa-Gavras and starred Yves Montand and Simone Signoret.